-Failure to achieve Satisfactory Academic Progress, including all progress, pacing and academic requirements stipulated in the

-Academic Plan, at the end of the SAP Warning period, will result in student being placed on SAP Suspension and/or administrative withdrawal/dismissal.
+Failure to achieve Satisfactory Academic Progress, including all progress, pacing, and academic requirements stipulated in the Academic Learning Plan, at the end of the SAP Warning period, will result in the student being placed on SAP (or Financial Aid) Suspension and/or administrative withdrawal/dismissal.
 The institution will notify a student by certified mail if he or she is being administratively withdrawn/dismissed for unsatisfactory academic progress.